NafiurSiddiqui/NextJS-learner/README.md

 We created a _utility_ function that fetches post with gray matter. look [util](utils/posts.js) for the process.

 Go to [Home](pages/index.js) and see the usage of the `getStaticProps` there.

+## Dynamic Routes

+This is when your page's path depends on external data.
+Let's say, user wants to read a blog called "foo" and another user wants to read "bar".

+This is done so by creating a file naming convetion where the name of the file is encapsulated within a squre bracket. `[name]`.js.
+So, the path will look like this `/pages/posts/[id].js`. where `id` will be generated dynamically.

+This dynamic page must contain three things.

+1. React compoennt to render the content.
+2. `getStaticPaths` - which returns an array of possible values for `id`.
+3. `getStaticProps` - fetched the data with the given `id`.